slimphp/Slim-Website/docs/v3/cookbook/retrieving-current-route.md

 From there you can get the route's name by using `getName()` or get the methods supported by this route via `getMethods()`, etc.

  Note: If you need to access the route from within your app middleware you must set `'determineRouteBeforeAppMiddleware'` to true in your configuration otherwise `getAttribute('route')` will return null.
-Also `getAttribute('route')` will return null on non existent routes.
+Also `getAttribute('route')` will return null on non-existent routes.

 Example:
 ```php